xjoeshadows/spurstuff/tools/ContextAPI/README.md

 ## Archived:
 - ### contextAPI-IPEnrichToJSON.py:
   - Enriches a list of IPs in a txt file, variable workers for parallel requests, outputs to JSONL.
+This script expects a column for IPs and a column for Timestamps which requires Context API Historical lookups.

 - ### contextAPIEnrich-IPs-Timestamps-CSV.py:
     - Enriches a list of IPs and Timestamps in a CSV, outputs to CSV.